awilfert/PSAP-pipeline/README.md

 ## CONTENTS
-THE PSAP PACKAGE CONTAINS FOUR BASH SCRIPTS AND ALL DEPENDANT R SCRIPTS AND LOOKUP TABLES.
+THE PSAP PACKAGE CONTAINS FOUR BASH SCRIPTS, AND ALL DEPENDANT R SCRIPTS AND LOOKUP TABLES.
 EACH SCRIPT IS DESCRIBED BELOW.

 1) ```family_analysis_pipeline.sh```: Calls ANNOVAR to annotate data, calls an Rscript that performs some basic cleaning steps (mendelian inheritance filter - allows de novos, PSAP calibration filter, missing data filter, allele frequency discrepancy filter) and annotates all individuals with PSAP, calls an R script that performs a family based analysis to identify candidate variants (shared among all affected individuals and pattern of inheritance is consistent with disease model)